se-edu/se-book/modeling/modelingASolution/basic/text.md

 </box>

-How does the `TextUi` object carry out the requests it has received from player?
+How does the `TextUi` object carry out the requests it has received from the player?
 It would need to interact with other objects of the system.
 Because the `Logic` class is the one that controls the game logic, the `TextUi` needs to collaborate with `Logic` to fulfill the `newgame` request.
 Let us extend the model to capture that interaction.

 <box>